etiennestuder/gradle-plugindev-plugin/README.md

 }
 ```

-You can also find the complete examples [with plugindev configuration](example/plugindev_config/build.gradle) and
+You can also find an example [with plugindev configuration](example/plugindev_config/build.gradle) and
 [with bintray configuration ](example/bintray_config/build.gradle) on GitHub.

 # Customization